VATSALVARSHNEY108/B.O.I.-MARK-2/docs/MOBILE_COMPANION_QUICK_START.md

 # 📱 Mobile Companion - Quick Start

-Get started with VATSAL Mobile Companion in 60 seconds!
+Get started with BOI Mobile Companion in 60 seconds!

 ## 🚀 Start the Server